stehrn/tradebook/README.md

 ### Book - a collection of positions
    * Trade always executed between two parties.
 Books represent both of those parties/accounts
-   * Can have trading risk account books linked to a profit centre and customer books
+   * Can have trading risk account books linked to a traders profit centre and customer books
    * Things of interest:
       * Book type - profit centre, customer, sales (both of previous)
       * Positions